Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Bar Idda

-Specialising in traditional Sicilian cuisine, Bar Idda’s menu is features a mouthwatering selection regional dishes, some of which you may never have seen before at your local Italian restaurant.
-Notable mentions include their famous mulinciani – a lush eggplant lasagne baked with buffalo mozzarella and pecorino.
-The kitchen's rustic, homestyle cooking is best enjoyed with a bottle of fine Sicilian wine on one of their sidewalk tables, followed by their house-made cannoli in daily rotating flavours.
+Specialising in traditional Sicilian cuisine, Bar Idda’s menu offers a mouthwatering selection of regional dishes, some of which you may not have encountered at your local Italian restaurant.
+A standout is their famous mulinciani – a rich eggplant lasagne baked with buffalo mozzarella and pecorino.
+The kitchen’s rustic, homestyle cooking is best enjoyed with a bottle of fine Sicilian wine on one of their sidewalk tables, followed by house-made cannoli in a variety of rotating daily flavours.

 132 Lygon Street, Brunswick East